thegamecracks/daemon-example/README.md

 to run the server in the foreground.
 Beware that on Windows, the server will be unable to handle signals like SIGINT (keyboard interrupt).

+The daemon port can be customized by either passing `-P` / `--port` between `thedaemon` and the subcommand you want to run, or by setting the environment variable `THEDAEMON_PORT`.

 ## Implementation

 `thedaemon start` starts a socket server to serve as the workload for the